-3.5 M263
+3.5 R230

-3.5.1 M263A/B/C/D/E/F/G is a large portion of airspace to the west of Darwin over water and is primarily used for military flying and non-flying operations.
-Airspace is activated via NOTAM.
-Partial activations allow greater flexibility of air routes in and out of Darwin.
-Where possible users should avoid requesting M263E-G due to the impact on major air-routes.
+- 3.5.1 R230A/B/C/D/E/F is a large portion of airspace to the north east of Darwin over water and land and is primarily used for military flying and non-flying operations.
+Airspace is activated by NOTAM. - 3.5.2 Portions of R230 are surface to NOTAM or starting at 5000 FT NOTAM to allow aircraft to under fly the airspace and transit the islands below. - 3.5.3 DAR ATC is able to monitor OPS normal times for aircraft operations in R230 airspace if requested.

-3.6 R262
+3.6 R264

-3.6.1 R262 A/B/C is a large portion of airspace to the south west of Darwin.
+3.6.1 R264A/B/C/D/E/F/G/H/I/J/K is a large portion of airspace to the West of Darwin over water and is primarily used for military flying and non-flying operations.
 Airspace is activated via NOTAM.
 Partial activations allow greater flexibility of air routes in and out of Darwin.
-Where possible users should avoid requesting this airspace due to the impact on major air-routes.
+Where possible users should avoid requesting R264E-K due to the impact on major air-routes.